BrianSemiglia/CombineCacheMap/README.md

 ## Description

-Cache/memoize the output of `Combine.Publishers` using `cacheMap`, `cacheFlatMap`, `cacheFlatMapLatest` and `cacheFlatMapUntilExpired`.
+Cache/memoize the output of `Combine.Publishers`.
 Also available for RxSwift: https://github.com/BrianSemiglia/RxCacheMap

 ## Usage